Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Potential issues invalidating temporal transportability

-\end{assumption} This overlap condition means that all the values of pre-treatment modifiers for the set $U_1^F$ must be also present in the observed sample $U^{obs}$.

-\subsubsection{Potential issues invalidating temporal transportability}
+\section{Potential issues invalidating temporal transportability}

 It is worth stressing the implications of the temporal transportability assumptions and the possible situations that would invalidate them.
-The temporal transportability of potential outcomes assumption (Assumption \ref{ass:transp}) rules out the presence of unmeasured time-varying effect modifiers that are not included in our conditional set $\overline{R}_{it}$.
-Thus, when predicting the effect on mortality rate of a COVID regulation or event that could affect the spread of the virus, we must consider all time-varying factors that could affect the possible effect of an intervention or social event.
+The temporal transportability of potential outcomes assumptions (Assumptions \ref{ass:transp_4} and \ref{ass:transp}) rule out the presence of unmeasured time-varying effect modifiers.
+Thus, when predicting the effect on mortality rate of a COVID regulation or event that could affect the spread of the virus, we must consider all time-varying factors that could potentially affect such effect.
 Such time-varying effect modifiers could be the weather and other environmental factors, population preventive behaviors (e.g., social distancing and mask-wearing), the status of COVID-19 infections and hospitalizations, health care preparedness (e.g., medical supplies and access to personal protective equipment), as well as the infectiousness and deadliness of the virus which could change over time due to mutations.
 Some of these factors, such as weather, are not affected by COVID-19 restrictions and can be predicted using estimated trends.
-On the contrary, other factors, such as the epidemic status, are influenced by previous regulations and should be predicted under the observed interventions and hypothetical interventions such that $D_{it}=d$ during the future time window $[t-B-K, t-B]$.
+On the contrary, other factors, such as the epidemic status, are influenced by previous regulations or events and should be predicted under the observed interventions/events and hypothetical interventions/events.
 Nevertheless, other factors, such as preventive behaviors and virus mutations, are hard to measure and, in general, will not be included in X.